Bank Buildings, Belfast: Third building

 The best known Bank Buildings were constructed between 1899 and 1900.
 The architect W. H. Lynn allowed for large plate glass windows to be installed in the lower floors.
-The department store continued to operate on the first two floors whilst the upper floors were used as a warehouse for the wholesale side of the business.
+The retail business occupied the ground and first floors of the building with the upper storeys devoted to the wholesale trade.

+This arrangement continued until 1961 when the wholesale operation was relocated and the retail business expanded.

 The building remained under the ownership of Robertson, Ledlie, Ferguson & Co. until the House of Fraser group took control of the company in 1969.
-The department store still continued to operate from Bank Buildings until Boots took over from House of Fraser.
-Boots was then forced to move out in 1975.
 On 9 April 1975, three bombs were detonated inside Bank Buildings, starting a fire that extensively damaged the building.

-Refurbishments were carried out in 1979 and after 18 months the new owners, Primark Stores Limited established a store.
-They remain the current owners of the Bank Buildings.
+The department store closed in 1979 with the building sold to Primark Stores Limited.

+After eighteen months of refurbishment works a new Primark store opened at The Bank Buildings.
+They continue to trade from the site.

 Extension and refurbishment

 In 2016, Primark announced it was expanding the building by 30,000 sqft and refurbishing it, creating 100 new jobs once completed.
 The expansion cost an estimated £30m and was expected to be completed in September 2018.
 Commonwealth House, which occupied 29-43 Castle Street was demolished between September 2016 and April 2017 and the extension was built in its place.